 Producer: Eric Slade Videographers: Corky Miller, Nick Fisher, Tom Shrider Editors: Beth K. Segal, Bruce Barrow Audio: Randy Layton Production Assistance: Nick Roberts, Courtney Thiem Special Thanks: Hanz Kroesen, Museum of Contemporary Craft

-A full sized skeleton takes Franklin over 1000 hours of work, carefully making sure that each joint is perfectly sealed, to hold the noble gasses within.
+A full-sized skeleton takes Franklin over 1,000 hours of work, carefully making sure each joint is perfectly sealed, to hold the noble gasses within.

-Flipping the switch at the end, watching light rush into his finished sculpture.
+His favorite part?
+Flipping the switch and watching light rush into his finished sculpture.

 Franklin believes his sculptures reflect both the incredible strength and fragility of the human body, a fact he’s constantly aware of while climbing boulders and rock walls.